schweiny-08/Buddy-UoM-GAPT-2021/README.md

 # Buddy-Backend-UoM-GAPT-2021

-Check out the Wiki Tab to view the instruction manual on how to use this Repository!
+Check out the Wiki Tab to view the instruction manual on how to pull and push this Repository!